 Even with perfect foresight and betting the maximum allowed by sportsbooks (typically around $1-2 million per game), you’d still need years of perfect predictions to hit a $5 million retirement goal.

-And here's the real kicker (no pun intended): investing that same betting money at a conservative 8% annual return would generate more wealth with dramatically less risk.
+And here’s the real kicker (no pun intended): investing that same betting money in a diversified retirement strategy at a conservative 8% annual return would generate more wealth with dramatically less risk.

 As Eleanor Roosevelt said, “It takes as much energy to wish as it does to plan.”
 The Chiefs didn’t reach four Super Bowls in five years by hoping – they built a system for success.
 And as an unknown coach once noted, “The difference between a good player and a great one is the discipline to do the little things consistently.”